Background

 So, self-states are needs-oriented.
 When the need arises, they're activated.

 But as opposed to multiple personality disorder, in most conditions, most dissociative disorders, not all, but most, as opposed to these, in people with personality disorders, the self-states are permeable.
-Permeable means the dissociative wall, the dissociative partition of firewall between one self-state and another is very, very permeable.
+Permeable means the dissociative wall, the dissociative partition or firewall between one self-state and another is very, very permeable.

 So, this is the closest I can say.
 They're informed.
 They're all informed.

-Still, there's something there, something primitive and basic.
 This part, which passes for self in healthy people, this part is also informed.

-So, there's a lot of exchange of information.
-The minute there's a hint of stress, a hint of stress, a hint of frustration, of hurt, of pain, of negative emotion, emotion, of mortification, the minute there's a hint of something, of the secretary threat, paranoid threat, the minute there's something that creates disequilibrium, disturbs the homeostasis, that minute one of the self-states, the relevant self-state, the self-state that can take care of the need of the problem is activated.
+The minute there's a hint of stress, a hint of stress, a hint of frustration, of hurt, of pain, of negative emotion, emotion, of mortification, the minute there's a hint of something, of the persecutory threat, paranoid threat, the minute there's something that creates disequilibrium, disturbs the homeostasis, that minute one of the self-states, the relevant self-state, the self-state that can take care of the need of the problem is activated.

 During hibernation, when these self-states are not needed, they are perceived as internal objects, which they are.
-They are not a part of the state, then they're not a part of the self.
+They are not a part of the self.
+I'm sorry, the self-states are not parts of the self.

 They have divorced the self.
 They are fragments.
 They are spread over the deep space of the narcissist psyche, of the borderline psyche.

+So, they are not, by any extension, parts of the self.
 They used to be parts of the self.
 Now, they're just fragments.

-So, they are perceived as internal objects and there are very interesting dialogues going on between these internal objects and the self, between internal objects, other internal objectsand the self-states.
+So, they are perceived as internal objects and there are very interesting dialogues going on between these internal objects and the self, between internal objects, other internal objects, and the self-states.

-So, for example, in a borderline, you could have a mother interject, a sadistic inner critic, which is essentially a mother interject, talking to a secondary psychopathy self-state.
 And so, the mother could chastise, could criticize the psychopath, the psychopathic, the secondary psychopathic self-state as bad, unworthy, corrupt, evil.
 And that would create a lot of guilt and shame after the fact.

-After the secondary psychopath takes over, when it's no longer needed and it recedes, the borderline will experience guilt and shame, which is the outcome of the dialogue between the sadistic inner critic mother interject and the secondary psychopathy internal object.
+After the secondary psychopath takes over, when it's no longer needed and it recedes, the borderline will experience guilt and shame, which is the outcome of the dialogue between the sadistic inner critic mother introject and the secondary psychopathy internal object.

 They're both internal objects.